 The stories and memories will be collected together in an exhibition and archive at the Derbyshire Records Office.
 We will also be creating new work inspired by the collection to be shared at public events.

 Our launch event was rounded off beautifully with the telling of two fresh new stories inspired by the Moon from Jack and Emma part of our dedicated team.
 And now, we can’t wait to get going and to hear and collect the stories and memories of Derbyshire people and their connection to the Moon!

 Moon Stories is funded by the National Lottery Heritage Fund and being developed in collaboration with Derbyshire Virtual School.
-The project has also received support from the Royal Astronomical Society and we are grateful for support from the Derbyshire Records Office and East Midlands Oral History Archive.
+The project has also received support from the Royal Astronomical Society and we are grateful for support from the Derbyshire Records Office, East Midlands Oral History Archive and Scopes4SEN.